Syracuse Orange: Drumlins Country Club

 Owned by Syracuse University, the Drumlins Country Club, 800 Nottingham Road, DeWitt, New York, operates a private, 18-hole golf course; a public, 18-hole golf course; indoor tennis courts; and other facilities.
 The tennis courts are home of the Syracuse University's women's tennis team.

+Founded in 1926 by Roderick Burlingame Sr., Drumlins was purchased in 1969 by Syracuse University.
+The ice skating rink and bowling alley on premises were closed due to financial reasons.
+The club's restaurant, Bistro 1926, is located in the farm's original barn.

 SU Soccer Stadium

 The SU Soccer Stadium is a 1,500 seat soccer-specific stadium that is home to the Syracuse Orange men's and women's soccer programs.
 The stadium opened in 1996 and is located behind the Manley Field House.
 The Hookway Fields Complex is a large practice facility with seven grass practice fields for training.
 The complex was completed in 2004 and is located near the soccer stadium.